Gleniffer Brae: School

-With the death of Sidney, part of the property was donated for use as a Botanic Garden while the house and remaining grounds were sold to the Sydney Diocese of the Church of England for its Girls Grammar School (SCEGGS) in 1954.
+With the death of Sidney, part of the property was donated for use as a Botanic Garden while the house and remaining grounds were sold to the Anglican Diocese of Sydney for its girls grammar school (SCEGGS) in 1954.
 This was a significant addition to the educational facilities of the region.
-The church operated SCEGGS at the site until 1975, when the school merged with Illawarra Grammar School.
+The church operated SCEGGS at the site until 1975, when the school merged with The Illawarra Grammar School.
 The house was later listed for sale, before the school grounds were acquired by Wollongong City Council in 1978.
 Along with land previously bought from the school in 1976, the purchase allowed for the extension of the Wollongong Botanic Garden.

 A memorandum of understanding was finalised in 1954 with Wollongong City Council for approximately 32 acres of land extending from Murphys Avenue to Northfields Avenue for the purposes of a Botanic Garden.
 It would take many years to see Hoskins' dream become a reality: the Botanic Gardens did not open to the public on a regular basis until 1971.

 On 10 December 1959 R. H. Anderson, Director of the Royal Botanic Gardens, Sydney visited the Keiraville site and declared it good and recommended that expert advice be sought to prepare a design for a Botanic Garden.
 Ultimately the expert chosen was Professor Peter Spooner of the University of New South Wales.
 Spooner came up with an idea of a geographically based garden layout; which was unusual.
 Plants were grouped according to their country of origin rather than the more usual botanic family groups (Australasia; Indonesia and Malaysia; Pacific Islands; Europe; India; Africa; China & Korea; The Americas).

 The first planting was an azalea (Rhododendron indicum cv. and R.kurume cv's), established in 1964 by original gardener, Jack Woodgate.
 In 1966, Council purchased Cratloe and in 1968 built the Sir Joseph Banks glasshouse.
 The Wollongong Botanic Garden was officially opened in September 1970, with 6000 people visiting in the first year.